 08 of 13

-Another with a wide range of colors, Coreopsis could fill a container or section of the garden all on its own.
-Blends of reds and yellows and whites and purples give the daisy shape with a gorgeous range of visual interest.
-Bring lots of bees and butterflies in every season with Coreopsis perennials.
-Hardy to zones 5-9.Continue to 9 of 13 below.
+Another with a wide range of colors, coreopsis perennials could fill a container or section of the garden all on its own.
+Blends of reds, yellows, whites, and purples with the daisy shape provide a gorgeous range of visual interest.
+These flowers attract lots of bees and butterflies every season.
+These plants are hardy in zones 5 through 9.Continue to 9 of 13 below.

 09 of 13

-Somewhere between a daisy and a black-eyed Susan, Rudbeckias have yellow flowers and dark centers.
+Somewhere between a daisy and a black-eyed Susan, rudbeckias have yellow flowers and dark centers.
 Enjoy planted in large groups for a mass of summer blooms.
 Full sun is best, as they are summer blooming, drought-tolerant, sun-loving perennials.
-Hardy to zones 4-10.
+These plants are hardy in zones 4 through 10.

 10 of 13

 Thanks to their thick covering of blooms, gaillardia are also known as blanket flowers.
-Blooms are daisy-shaped with a wide range of colors, from reds to peaches to orange and yellow, solid or blended.
+Its blooms are daisy-shaped with a wide range of colors from reds to peaches to orange and yellow, solid or blended.
 Gaillardias are low maintenance in well-drained areas in full sun.
-Hardy to zones 3-9.
+Gaillardias are hardy in zones 3 through 9.

 11 of 13

 12 of 13

-Cushion mums can be officially named Deandranthema or Chrysanthemum, but either refers to the colorful, bushy, daisy-like perennials that can also double as annuals if you’d prefer.
-Plenty of sunshine and moisture makes a thriving cushion mum, with mulch to retain moisture and protect shallow roots.
-Hardy to zones 5-9.Continue to 13 of 13 below.
+Cushion mums can be officially named Deandranthema or Chrysanthemum but either refers to the colorful, bushy, daisy-like perennials that can also double as annuals if you would prefer.
+Plenty of sunshine and moisture makes a thriving cushion mum.
+Use mulch to retain moisture and protect shallow roots.
+These plants are hardy in zones 5 through 9.Continue to 13 of 13 below.

 13 of 13

-Possibly the most similar to common daisies, the Shasta daisy grows in clusters of several feet tall and one to two feet wide, with large, gorgeous blooms.
-In full sun, they’ll come back to you each spring and stick around all season long.
-Hardy to zones 5-8.
+Possibly the most similar to common daisies, the Shasta daisy grows in clusters of several feet tall and one to two feet wide with large, gorgeous blooms.
+In full sun, they will come back to you each spring and stick around all season long.
+These plants are hardy to zones 5 through 8.